-MemberPass is a digital credential held by credit union members that protects credit unions and their members from identity theft and fraud in all banking interactions, from call center authentication to lending to new account opening.
-MemberPassTM is a simple, secure replacement for user IDs and passwords, and supplants the traditional knowledge-based interrogation contact centers employ today to authenticate members calling for telephone banking services.
-MemberPassTM seamlessly authenticates both, the member and the credit union to each other, in any call-in, log-in or walk-in exchange, providing a consistent, frictionless experience across all channels.
+MemberPass is a digital ID held by credit union members that protects credit unions and their members from identity theft and fraud in all banking interactions, from call center authentication to lending to new account opening.
+MemberPass is a simple, secure replacement for traditional knowledge-based interrogation contact centers employ today to authenticate members calling for call center services.
+MemberPass seamlessly authenticates both, the member and the credit union to each other, in any call-in, drive-up or walk-in exchange, providing a consistent, frictionless experience across all channels.

 Currently you can use MemberPassTM at any participating credit union any time you interact with your credit union whether you log in online to access your accounts, visit a branch or call into the call center.

 In the future, you will be able to use your MemberPassTM for things outside of the credit union, like an employer or government.

 Where is my MemberPass stored?Julie Esser2020-10-06T14:09:33-06:00

 The MemberPass digital ID is securely stored in a separate digital credential wallet/app on the member’s smart device.
 Some credit unions, however, may integrate this digital credential wallet function into their own mobile banking app.

 Is there a charge to download the app?Grant Allen2020-10-07T09:35:39-06:00

 The enrollment process for the member is quick and easy.
 Most credit unions are choosing to educate the member in the call center or branch and asking them to download the app at that time.
 They walk them through the download, connection, and authentication process so the member feels comfortable with what to expect the next time they interact with the credit union.
 Early credit union adopters of MemberPass are surveying their members about the experience and receiving feedback, such as 87% of members reported the process is “very easy” and the members plan to use the credential in the future.